mkrebser/GPUInstance/README.md

   * On a GTX 10606GB- All of the demos (using 10-15000 skinned mesh) will run at above 150FPS.
   * Without LOD- Maybe 20-30FPS.
 There is simply too many animated vertices.
 * This library has very little CPU overhead.
 You will only really get CPU overhead from populating the buffers which send data to the GPU.
+* Changing the depth of entities with many children can be expensive.
+If you need to reparent entities with many children, try keeping them at the same hierarchy depth before and after reparenting.
 * You can create/modify/and destroy instances on different threads than the Unity Main update thread.
 * That being said, thread safety for this library is implented via simple mutual exclusion locks.